avocado-framework/avocado/man/avocado.rst

                             debugging).
 Defaults to off.
       --sysinfo {on,off}    Enable or disable system information (hardware details, profilers, etc.).
 Current: on
+      --suite-order {tests-per-variant,variants-per-test}
+                            How to iterate through test suite and variants

     output and result format:
       -s, --silent          Silence stdout